Hi, I'm Łukasz. You can call me Lucas or Luke.

 An experiment aiming at helping to learn music theory and to practice instruments in general, with focus on piano and guitar.

-The problem with a kind of educational types of apps that aim to scratch my own itch is that I tend to end up spending more time working on them than actually working on the underlying problem they're trying to solve in real life.
+The problem with this kind of educational apps that aim to scratch my own itch is that I tend to end up spending more time working on them than actually working on the underlying problem they're trying to solve in real life.
 In this case, after spending some time of development, I went back to learning piano intensively and I kind of abandoned the project.

 All the graphics (the fretboard and the keyboard diagrams) are made by me.